 A photo of a row of four-year university represenatives

-Students intending to transfer to a four-year university should plan their programs with a counselor at the South Suburban College Transfer Center.
+Students intending to transfer to a four-year university should plan their programs with an advisor at the South Suburban College Transfer Center.
 The Center provides a wide range of services to assist students in the transfer process, including preparation of the Master Academic Plan (MAP) to ensure that SSC courses completed transfer to the four-year university of your choice.
 Other services provided include information on the transfer process and admissions requirements at four-year schools.
 The Transfer Center is open five days a week.

 Transfer Information